105 – Huron University College at Western University

 You may also complete the Highest Advanced Level at the Western English Language Centre (WELC), Level 10 of Fanshawe College’s English as a Second Language Program or London Language Institute’s ESL University Preparation Program as an alternative to one of the tests above.

-Procedures for requesting academic accommodation and information about related support is available on the services for students with disabilities website.
+Procedures for requesting academic accommodation and information about related support are available on the Academic Support & Engagement website.